tequdev/evernode-docs/docs/source/hosts/evernode-host.md

 _All of the above are automated by [Sashimono](../platform/sashimono/overview), Evernode host management software which gets installed when you run the Evernode [installer](#system-requirements)._

 As an Evernode host, your Linux server will be registered on the [XAHAU](https://xahau.network/) network via the Evernode [Registry hook](../platform/hooks/operations.md#registry-hook).
 During the installation, you can choose how much system resources you wish to allocate for smart contract hosting.
-After everything is setup, your server will start leasing hosting space to Evernode tenants.
+After everything is set up, your server will start leasing hosting space to Evernode tenants.

 ### Evernode licence